dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

 ### Facebook, Twitter, Imessage, LinkedIn, Slack implement everything differently og:crawl all differently

 * Facebook, Twitter cannot have query params over what I think is 255 characters
-* Imessage, LinkedIn, Slack are the best platforms that follow the spec without limiting the GET on their crawler arbirarely as of `2023-02-02T10:02:44-08:00`
+* Imessage, LinkedIn, Slack are the best platforms that follow the spec without limiting the GET on their crawler arbitrarily as of `2023-02-02T10:02:44-08:00`

 ## Conclusion